|Site Map | Bulletin Home | Temple University|

 |Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

-The mission of the School of Communications and Theater is to advance the role of communication in public life.
-The School is concerned not only with high standards of professional work, but also with encouraging the next generation of artists, teachers, and media managers to develop an intellectual background and a sense of social responsibility.
+The mission of the School of Communications and Theater is to provide leadership in advancing the role of communication in public life.
+This mission is pursued through the training of students for leadership careers in communications, media, and theater, through advancing research and creative activity in these fields, and through serving the public need for free and open communication.
+The School is concerned not only with high standards of professional work but also with encouraging the next generation of artists, teachers, and media managers to develop an intellectual background and a sense of social responsibility.
 Toward this end, SCT students are encouraged to take coursework in disciplines outside the School.
 For some, history and political science are related areas of interest; others choose literature and the arts; still others choose business, economics, or the social sciences.
-In this way, the School participates in providing not only professional training, but also a broad humanistic education for its students, serving the public need for free and open communication.
+In this way, the School participates in providing not only professional training but also a broad humanistic education for its students.

 The faculty of the School come from diverse backgrounds.
 Some have extensive professional experience as filmmakers, journalists, television producers, theater directors, speech writers, advertising executives, and public relations practitioners.
 Others have come to Communications and Theater through academic study, doing graduate work and continuing the practice of research and scholarship while teaching at Temple.